LA305 or CEFR A2.1 level

 If you have studied-including self-study- Japanese before, but you have not taken one of our lower level modules, you need to take a placement test.
 The tests are used as a guide to assess your knowledge of Japanese.
 Please submit the mark sheet and the questionnaire to the convenor of the module.
 The convenor will contact you for further information if necessary. https://www.kent.ac.uk/cewl/courses/world/world-lang-modules.html?tab=japanese-modules

-OverviewThis module will build on from the Common European Framework of Reference A2.2 level (LA504) where you learned the vocabularies and grammar used in directions, polite requests, hobbies, illness and personal descriptions in complex structures with a full command of Hiragana, Katakana and a basic 100 Kanji.
-In this module, you will develop the vocabularies, expressions, sentence structures, grammar that are used in university, part-time work and leisure situations and will learn a further 54 new Kanji.
-You will learn the relevant vocabularies and grammar for seminars prior to each seminar and seminars will focus on you practising these in role play, grammar exercise and writing short compositions in a friendly, stimulating atmosphere.
+OverviewThis module will build on from the Common European Framework of Reference A2.1 level (LA305) where you can, in a simple way, introduce yourself and family, express daily routine and describe people with a full command of Hiragana, Katakana and basic 50 Kanji.
+In LA320, you will continue to develop the vocabularies, expressions, sentence structures, grammar that are used in your immediate environment and learn a further 50 new Kanji.
+Seminars will focus on 'practising the language' through communicative activities, grammar exercises and writing short compositions in a friendly, stimulating atmosphere.
 You will also gain the relevant cultural information around the course topics whilst developing speaking, listening, writing and reading skills.
-You will find example of topics in the 'Learning outcomes' section
+You will find example of topics in the 'Learning outcomes' section.

 This module appears in:

-Three one-hour seminars per week, for ten weeks.
+Three one-hour seminar per week, for ten weeks.

 Method of assessment